GreptimeTeam/docs/docs/developer-guide/how-to-write-sdk.md

 First, you can find our protobuf definitions for GreptimeDB requests and responses in this [repo](https://github.com/GreptimeTeam/greptime-proto#for-sdk-developers).
 The section named "For SDK developers" in the README of that repo is worth reading.

-Then check the programming language you are using, to see whether Arrow Flight RPC officially supports it.
-Currently, it supports C++, Java, Go, C# and Rust.
-It might add more language supports in the meantime, so stay tuned with its [Implementation Status](https://arrow.apache.org/docs/status.html#flight-rpc).
-If you can't find the language you are using on it, you have to write a client from sketch (starting from Arrow Flight's raw gRPC service protobuf [definition](https://arrow.apache.org/docs/format/Flight.html#protocol-buffer-definitions)).
+Then check your programming language to see whether Arrow Flight RPC officially supports it.
+Currently, it supports C++, Java, Go, C# and Rust and might add more supported languages, so stay tuned with its [Implementation Status](https://arrow.apache.org/docs/status.html#flight-rpc).
+If you can't find the language you are using, you have to write a client from sketch (starting from Arrow Flight's raw gRPC service protobuf [definition](https://arrow.apache.org/docs/format/Flight.html#protocol-buffer-definitions)).

 Now focus on the `DoGet` method of Arrow Flight gRPC service, currently all GreptimeDB requests are handled in it.